CuDeA0/udnanoDSC01/README.md

 This repository is created to solve the project for the Udacity Nanodegree in Data Science.
 The project is a part of the Introduction to data science.
 In this project we solve a really simple data science project by looking at some datasets, coming up with a question and answering it.
-The results are then posted to Medium as a blog post in order to exercise our ability to communicate complex information.
+The results are then posted to Medium as a blog post in order to exercise our ability to communicate complex information

 ## File structure
 The files within the project are the following

 - jpNotebook.ipynb   : Jupyter notebook containing the results
-- data/               : Folder contains the raw datafiles
+- data/d1.csv        : File that contains the raw data
--
+- code/              : Contains the backend computation used in the notebook

 # Dataset